Heather, a Community Sharing client, knows all too well what it’s like to need assistance when she found herself without a place to call home.

 Heather grew up in a poor household.
 Her father overdosed when she was four years old.
 Her mother struggled with emotional issues while raising two daughters, working nights and often not earning enough money to cover the cost of rent, heat and food.
 “I learned early what it feels like to not know where you’re going to live or if you will have dinner,” says Heather.

-All through her childhood she move from home to home with her mom and sister.
+All through her childhood she moved from home to home with her mom and sister.
 During Heather’s senior year of high school, through all the hunger and chaos, she found herself pregnant.
 Without support she just couldn’t finish high school.
 Long story short, Heather found herself in another very unstable situation and once again pregnant.
 She had to leave.
 No toothbrush, no blanket, no clothing, a toddler and a baby on the way - it was frightening.

 With the help of a State Aid Officer, she was able to move to a tiny shelter for one night.
 “I then moved a lot from shelter to shelter until I got into a housing project,” Heather explains.
 She was learning to be resourceful, even riding a bike to work with two children in tow.
 She didn't give-up but instead struggled to pay her rent, her child care and purchase food for her family.

 It was time for Heather to catch a break.
 It came when a cousin offered temporary housing, then taught her how to drive and introduced her to Community Sharing.
 “The caseworker at CS was very encouraging and helpful.
 When I told her my plans to ultimately go back to school she was so supportive,” Heather says.

 Today, Heather is an example of how clients can change their situation in life.
 She is the proud mother of two thriving elementary school students, rents a mobile home, owns a car, attends Oakland Community College and works at two part-time jobs.